score-json/json/.dotstop_extensions/README.md

   url: "https://math.stackexchange.com/"
 ---
 ```
-in case of an empty descritption, and
+in case of an empty description, and
 ```
 ---
 ...